Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Introduction

-In order to explore the potential to combine the specialized knowledge and capabilities of LLM agents with reasoning and prompting techniques in specific applications, these LLM agent specifications in multi-agent LLM systems require further exploration in order to assess the potential in applications and for systematic evaluations on an application level.
+In order to explore the potential for combining the specialized knowledge and capabilities of LLM agents with reasoning and prompting techniques in specific applications, the specifications in multi-agent LLM systems require further exploration to assess their potential in applications and for systematic evaluations at the application level.
 This paper reports on the initial results of experimental research towards evaluating multi-agent LLM systems through prototyping.
-The resulting artifact is an LLM execution system, initiated in 2023~\cite{haerer23_cmi}, that has been extended for specifying and evaluating multi-agent LLM applications.
+The resulting artifact is an LLM execution system, initiated in 2023~\cite{haerer23_cmi}, which has been extended to specify and evaluate multi-agent LLM applications.
 In particular, an extended architecture and a defined specification support multi-agent systems that can combine multiple, specialized LLMs and support prompting and reasoning techniques in the execution of tasks.
-A system overview is presented in this paper, consisting of the architecture and specification language together with test cases for cybersecurity tasks.
+A system overview is presented in this paper, comprising the architecture and specification language together with test cases for cybersecurity tasks.
 The test cases evaluate network and server security tasks with agent specifications using commercially and openly available state-of-the-art LLMs by OpenAI and DeepSeek.

-In the remainder of this paper, Section~\ref{sec:background-related-work} introduces background and related work, the architecture and specification are discussed in Section~\ref{sec:architecture}, and demonstrated with cybersecurity test cases in Section~\ref{sec:cases}.
+In the remainder of this paper, Section~\ref{sec:background-related-work} introduces background and related work, the architecture and specification are discussed in Section~\ref{sec:architecture}, and these are demonstrated with cybersecurity test cases in Section~\ref{sec:cases}.
 Section~\ref{sec:conclusion} concludes.